raliya1037/kiddocare-assignment/README.md

 1. Create a new empty database in your local MySQL
 2. Import the `northwindmysql.sql` file into your local database
 3. Study the database to understand its table relationships
-4. Updated `index.php` to display a dashboard from the `northwind` database
+4. Update `index.php` to display a dashboard from the `northwind` database
 5. You may use any charting and diagram library that you feel fit
 6. Any frontend libraries for CSS and/or Javascript must be added via CDN.
 7. Your dashboard must display data for the month May 1995